Robert D. San Souci: Life and career

-Mr. San Souci said of his first published book: "In 1978, my first book, The Legend of Scarface, was published and illustrated by my younger brother, Daniel San Souci.
+San Souci said of his first published book: "In 1978, my first book, The Legend of Scarface, was published and illustrated by my younger brother, Daniel San Souci.
 The book was highly acclaimed.
-I was lucky to have an artist/illustrator in the family -- it’s great working with Dan".
+I was lucky to have an artist/illustrator in the family – it's great working with Dan".
+Another time he said, "I love to travel by bus.

-Many of Mr. San Souci's ideas for books came from reading and researching.
-He also found inspiration by traveling and keeping his eyes open.
-"I love to travel by bus.
 I can sit and stare out the window and simply observe.
 I love to listen for the flow and rhythm of the language that different people use".

-An avid traveler, he journeyed around the United States, drawing inspiration from local legends, folktales, and history for works such as Cut from the Same Cloth: American Women of Myth, Legend, and Tall Tale (1993), and Kate Shelley: Bound for Legend (1994).
+He once journeyed around the United States, drawing inspiration from local legends, folktales, and history for works such as Cut from the Same Cloth: American Women of Myth, Legend, and Tall Tale (1993) and Kate Shelley: Bound for Legend (1994).